kcpyeung/kcpyeung.github.io/_posts/2017-03-14-correlation-analysis-linear-regression.markdown

 >
 {% endhighlight %}

 There are a few things to notice here.
-First, p-value is below 0.05 so we reject H<sub>0</sub>.
+First, overall p-value is 2.863e-10 and below 0.05 so we reject H<sub>0</sub>.
 In other words, price and/or advertising correlate(s) with sales.
 But which one?
-We see the triple stars at the end of line after sales$Price and sales$Advertising.
-Looking up the significance codes just below we see that they have a value between 0 and 0.001.
-Since both of them have triple stars, they both correlate.
+We look at the triple stars on the right after sales$Price and sales$Advertising.
+Reading under the Pr(>\|t\|) column, the p-value of H<sub>0</sub> for β<sub>price</sub>=0 is 9.20e-09, way below 0.05.
+We reject the H<sub>0</sub>.
+That means sales$Price has a significant correlation with sales.
+The same goes for sales$Advertising.
 Finally, check adjusted R-squared is above 0.7 to ensure our model covers a large portion of sales variation.
+The significance of the terms can also be obtained using anova:

+{% highlight r %}
+> anova(reg)
+Analysis of Variance Table

+Response: sales$Sales
+                  Df   Sum Sq  Mean Sq F value    Pr(>F)
+sales$Price        1 28153486 28153486  69.152 2.155e-09 ***
+sales$Advertising  1 11319245 11319245  27.803 9.822e-06 ***
+Residuals         31 12620947   407127
+---
+Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1
+>
+{% endhighlight %}

 Another way to see which independent variable has a correlation is to run step-wise multiple regression.
 A *forward selection* adds each independent variable iteratively to see if it's significant.
 A significant independent variable is kept.
 This process goes on under all the independent variables are tested.
 A *backward elimination* subtracts terms from the full model.
 A *bidirectional elimination* combines both approaches.
 This process gets tedious very quickly.
 Luckily, R does it for us in a few lines of code.